helenzhangyc/aoc2024/README.md

 For part 1, need to realize that for each cell, it contributes to `4 - (# of adjacent cells that has the same type as the current cell)` in the perimeter. \
 For part 2, need to realize that the number of sides is just the number of corners.
 But it's really tedious to count corners in a brute force way so I gave it an 8/10.

+#### Day 13
+**Topics:** Simple Math

+**Difficulty:** Part 1: 3/10

+Since each button would need to be pressed no more than 100 times to win the prize, we can just brute force all the possibilities of button press.